Receding Gums and Vitamin C

 Bleeding gums and gum sensitivity may be indicators that you're not getting enough vitamin C in your eating routine.
 According to researchers, bleeding gums and gum sensitivity are common symptoms of this deficiency.

 The gum recession is another red flag.
-It's no laughing matter; when left untreated, receding gums can lead to more serious dental issues like loose teeth or even tooth loss.
+When left untreated, receding gums can lead to more serious dental issues like loose teeth or even tooth loss.

 The Role Of Collagen In Gum Health